 "I'm thinkin' maybe it did, but he won't say what, and won't tell me where he's been," recalled Jason.
 "He's been shakin' all over and tossin' in his sleep—and he has all those bruises."

 "Possibly from a fall," the doctor said, repacking his bag.
 "You said he's a heavy drinker.
 He may not even remember it happening."

 I remember it happening.
 The patient rolled over and fell back to sleep.

 "Willie.
 Willie.
 Willie.
 Willie."

 "Hi, Willie, did I wake you?
 Mr. McGuire said you were really sick and couldn't get up, so I came to keep you company."
 He held up a book.
 "I'm supposed to be studying literature right now, so I brought it with me.
 It's called One Thousand and One Nights.
-Do you want me to read them to you?"
+Do you want me to read to you?"

 "Not all of 'em."

 "Well, this is the most famous one; it's called Aladdin."
 David proceeding to share the tale of an impoverished young ne'er-do-well who is conned by an evil sorcerer into the booby-trapped cave of wonders with promises of riches and jewels, and the boy is trapped there.
 He has a magic ring, though, and escapes when he releases the genie inside.
 Now, he also has a magic lamp with an even more powerful genie and that's what the evil sorcerer wants.
 But, meanwhile, Aladdin falls in love—

 Victoria Winters knocked politely and entered the room with a tray which Mrs. Johnson had prepared.
 The governess dismissed her young charge, scolding him for bothering Mr. Loomis when he was so ill.
 She set the tray on his bedside table and looked away shyly.
-Willie realized at that point he was wearing nothing but briefs and quickly pulled the blanket up.
+Willie realized at that point he was wearing nothing but boxer shorts and quickly pulled the blanket up.
 He was not a modest man by nature, but this bony, bruised body was nothing to show off at present.